will-bei/nbody/README.md

 ffmpeg -framerate 33 -i %05d.jpeg -s:v 600x400 -c:v libx264 -pix_fmt yuv420p animation.mp4

 The result will be the animation file animation.mp4

+An example result has been included in this repository.

 ImageMagick must be installed for the animation to be created.